- Nursing Degree Plan 18-19 (pdf)

 The Bridge Option facilitates the transition from NREMT-Paramedic/LPN to RN.
 Paramedics and Licensed Practical Nurses can choose a degree option which allows qualified students to bypass the first year of clinical nursing courses.
 The program is designed to provide a solid foundation, training and experience that meets all recognized national and state accreditation guidelines.
 Students are required to pass equivalency nursing examinations for advanced standing.

 The application period for the RSU Nursing Program runs from November 1 through February 1.

-Students with a paramedic or LPN license or whose program is in progress and will be licensed by July 1st.
+Bridge Option: Students with a paramedic or LPN license or whose program is in progress and will be licensed by July 1.

 Re-Admit: Students who have previously exited any nursing program, including LPN, Diploma, ADN, Bridge, or BSN, from which you did not graduate in the last 10 years.